Menopausal Weight Gain, causes and treatment options

 Exercise can make a measurable difference in your life.
 A study conducted by the National Institutes of Health found that people who did only 10 minutes of aerobic activity every day had waistlines an average of six inches smaller than people who didn’t exercise at all.

-If you’re not an active person, transitioning into a daily exercise routine might sound exhausting at first, but you’ll start to feel much better within a few weeks.
+If you’re not active, transitioning into a daily exercise routine might sound exhausting at first, but you’ll start to feel much better within a few weeks.

 What Kinds of Exercise Should I Do?